a-arun1/robot-sln/README.md

 ### Sensor Pub:

-`setup.py` configures the node executable names for the server and the client.
-They can be conveniently run by calling the following calls:
+`setup.py` configures the node executable names for the server and the two sensor clients.
+They can be conveniently run by calling the following calls in separate terminals:

 `ros2 run sensor_pub service`

+`ros2 run sensor_pub client1`

-`ros2 run sensor_pub client`
+`ros2 run sensor_pub client2`

 The service server defines two simulated sensors at IP addresses 127.0.0.3 and 127.0.0.4, and socket 10000.
 Both sensors have a random delay between 1-2 ms. Two separate callbacks are defined for two differnt services.
 The service client sets up a caller for each of these services and publishes the returned data to two topics: `/sensor1` and `/sensor2` at a rate of 500 Hz.